Share it

 Differences between ski goggles or sunglasses:

-– If you wear contact lenses, then skiing goggles could be a good idea, because they are snugger around your head.
+- If you wear contact lenses, then skiing goggles could be a good idea, because they are snugger around your head and your eyes are less likely to get dry from the wind.

-– Goggles are more likely to steam up, again because they are snug around your face.
-To experienced skiers, this is not so much of a problem, but to novices, this can be an issue.
-If you keep falling over for example, then you are expending more energy to get up, and getting hotter at the same time.
-This can cause goggle fog.
+- Goggles are more likely to get foggy, again because they are snug around your face.
+Foggy goggles is a recurring problem for everyone but experienced skiers are less affected by it.
+To novices, this can be an issue.
+As a beginner you are more likely to fall regularly.
+Getting up you spend energy and induce perspiration.
+This can cause goggles to fog.

-– Peripheral vision is better with skiing goggles.
+- Peripheral vision is better with skiing goggles than skiing glasses.

-– Goggles do a better job of keeping the wind out of your eyes.
+- Goggles do a better job of keeping the wind out of your eyes due to a foam seal that keeps them firm on your face.
 Again, this could be important if you wear contact lenses whilst skiing.

 If you wear tinted contact lenses, then you could get away with it.
 And if you wear tinted spectacles, and the goggles are large, then that might also be fine, as you can wear the goggles over your spectacles.
 Bear in mind the point about goggle fogging though.
 This will apply equally to you if you wear glasses.